-6 Measurements, Examinations and Derived Results
+6 Measurements, Examinations and Derived ResultsError!
+Bookmark not defined.

 6.1 General Comments

 This section contains the test results only.
 Details of the test methods used and a list of the test equipment used during the measurements can be found in Section 7 of this report.